 The often-encountered urge to fit facts to match adopted theories or beliefs, rather than the opposite, invariably underpins the Labyrinth Fallacy.
 The fitting of facts to any 'Procrustean bed', when not done by outright falsification or neglect of negative instances or the like, mostly involves falsifications such as unreasonable de-contextualisation or reinterpretation of facts, obfuscation or other misrepresentation of the facts themselves or the methods by which they were obtained and so forth.
 Where a theory or belief-system provides - or else is open and prone to - a variety of alternative and loosely applicable approaches to the same fact or phenomenon, the ground is fertile for the Labyrinth Fallacy to complicate and confuse.

-Sathya Sai Baba's extremely voluminous and most often hazy, generalising discourses are wide open to what I term the 'labyrinth fallacy'.
-His doctrine ('teachings') constantly refer to almost the whole range of ancient Indian scriptural ideas and beliefs, which are often mutually incompatible and have considerable depths of interpretation due to the complexity of languages, religious sentiments, beliefs and sub-beliefs.
+Sathya Sai Baba's extremely voluminous and most often hazy, generalising discourses are wide open to this 'labyrinth fallacy'.
+His doctrine ('teachings') constantly refers to almost the whole range of ancient Indian scriptural ideas and beliefs, which are often mutually incompatible and have considerable depths of interpretation due to the complexity of languages, religious sentiments, beliefs and sub-beliefs.
 In this was Sathya Sai Baba leaves the field wide open for the Labyrinth Fallacy to operate on many levels.
-The many-sided and ecelectic doctrine is such that all one's perceptions have to be considered as a mirror of one's own mind.
-This creates what may well be calle a mental hall of distorting mirrors where great perspicacity is required so as to find the exit and liberate oneself from all the inherent fallacies!
+The many-sided and eclectic doctrine is such that all one's perceptions have to be considered as a mirror of one's own mind.
+This creates what may well be called a mental hall of distorting mirrors where great perspicacity is required so as to find the exit and liberate oneself from all the inherent fallacies!